Sanele Nohamba

-Sanele Nohamba (born 19 January 1999) is a South African professional rugby union player for the in United Rugby Championship and the Currie Cup.
-Nohamba will return to the team where he made his professional debut, Natal based team, The Sharks, in 2025.
-His regular position is scrum-half.
+Sanele Nohamba (born 19 January 1999) is a South African professional rugby union player who currently plays as a scrum-half for the in Japan Rugby League One.
+He joined the Blue Revs on 3 February 2025.
+He previously played for the in the United Rugby Championship and the Currie Cup.

-Nohamba represented South Africa Schools 'A' in 2016, South Africa Schools in 2017 and South Africa Under-20 at the 2019 World Rugby Under 20 Championship, where he scored 33 points through two tries, seven conversions and three penalties.
+Nohamba represented South Africa Schools 'A' in 2016, South Africa Schools in 2017, and the South Africa Under-20 side at the 2019 World Rugby Under 20 Championship, where he scored 33 points through two tries, seven conversions and three penalties.